johnbillion/user-switching/readme.txt

 = What does "Switch off" mean? =

-Switching off logs you out retains your current user ID in a cookie so you can switch straight back (ie. log straight back in) without having to log back in with your username and password.
+Switching off logs you out of your account but retains your current user ID in a cookie so you can switch straight back (ie. log straight back in) without having to log in with your username and password.
 It's akin to switching to no user, and being able to switch back.

-While you're logged in and you have the 'edit_users' capability, you'll see a 'Switch Off' link in your profile menu in the admin bar.
+While you're logged in and you have the 'edit_users' capability, you'll see a 'Switch Off' link in your profile menu in the toolbar.
 Once you've switched off you'll see a 'Switch back to {user}' link in the footer of your site.

 = Does this plugin work with WordPress Multisite? =

-Yes, and you'll also be able to switch users from the Users menu within Network Admin.
+Yes, and you'll also be able to switch users from the Users menu in Network Admin.

 = Does this plugin work with BuddyPress? =